frederickk/folio.js/README.md

 FrederickkJS
 ============

-A collection of methods/functions that I find useful, as of now specifically created for application within PaperJS (http://paperjs.org/) most of which are based on my Frederickk library for Processing (http://github.com/frederickk/frederickk)
+A collection of methods/functions that I find useful, as of now specifically created for application within PaperJS (http://PaperJS.org/) most of which are based on my Frederickk library for Processing (http://github.com/frederickk/frederickk)

 At some point I plan to broaden this library to be used in combination with other JavaScript creative coding environments, such as ProcessingJS, etc.

-This library should be seen as very very alhpa.
+This library should be seen as very very alpha.

 Not all of the code in here was created by me but credit and links are given where credit is due.

-FPaperExamples
+Examples
 -------------

 ###F3D Example — 2 halbierte Würfel###
-shows the early stage of drawing simple 3D primitives
+shows how to draw simple 3D primitives (very rudimentary)

 https://dl.dropbox.com/u/7038255/frederickkjs/F3DExample.html